hack3r3d/RESTalicious/README.md

 {
     switch ($this->verb) {
         case 'flush':
-            $this->toiletFlush();
+            return $this->toiletFlush();
         break;
     }
-    return $this->response;
 }
 ```

 So toilet is the noun and flush is the verb, hence the toiletFlush() method
 call.
 The real work is done in toiletFlush() and you should return some
-sort of response object - that's the $this->response at the end of the
+sort of response object.
+Whatever is returned by the toilet method will
-toilet method.
-I would create a class called Response or something, that
-would get returned to the client as JSON.
-Those are the details you
-need to figure out on your own.
+get converted to JSON, so that implementation is entirely up to you.

 In terms of how to wire this all up to make a Rest interface, I
 create a file called api.php in a web directory for instance